 Things to do in Malmö

-Billed as Scandinavia’s biggest festival, Malmöfestivalen covers all styles of types of music, cultural events and ‘happenings’, art and design, kids events, sport & lifestyle, food & drink and much, much more.
-Malmö will be jumping and heaving with party-goers for a week in late August, what a time to visit the city.
+Billed as Scandinavia’s biggest festival, Malmöfestivalen covers all styles and types of music, cultural events and ‘happenings’, art and design, kids events, sport & lifestyle, food & drink and much, much more.
+Join the party in Malmö in the last week of August.

 Western Harbour Malmö